Lumi-supercomputer/lumi-userguide/docs/development/profiling/perftools.md

 $ srun ./app.x+pat
 ```

-You can use this directory to generate more detailed report with the
+You can use this directory to generate a more detailed report with the
 `pat_report` command.

 ```bash